mdr02288/ABCD_nback/README.md

 ## Credits
 _**Psychopy implementation by Tariq R. Cannonier**_

-Tested with Psychopy 1.83.04; Psyexp Experiment Builder XML available upon request
+Tested with Psychopy 1.83.04;
   _Peirce, JW (2007) PsychoPy - Psychophysics software in Python.
 Journal of Neuroscience Methods, 162(1-2), 8-13._
   _Peirce, JW (2009) Generating stimuli for neuroscience using PsychoPy.
 Frontiers in Neuroinformatics, 2:10. doi:
       10.3389/neuro.11.010.2008_

+## License
+This project is licensed under the MIT License - see the LICENSE.md file for details.